 - It provides secure views and user-defined functions.

-- It charges data storage and compute separately and are based on different cloud providers and tiers.
+- It charges data storage and computing separately and is based on different cloud providers and tiers.

 - Account-to-account data sharing is possible through database tables.